mfreimueller/uplan/README.md

 uplan retrieves and stores the location of the courses and uses this information to calculate the time needed to travel between two locations.
 By modifying `rooms.py` you can add rooms as you need them (they need to be within the location as specified on ufind), or modify the time you think you need for travel, as these are only my approximations :-)

+For performance reasons, the rooms are stored in alphabetical order and only show the travel cost to themselves and those rooms that come after them, in alphabetical order.
+Therefore, when adding a new room "Spengergasse" (for example), you would need to place the node after "Sensengasse" and add the travel costs at the rooms above your newly inserted room (e.g. in "Baden", "Ettenreichgasse" etc.)